bcaul/Quanser-Arm/student_template/README.md

 - Install deps with `pip install -e .` (pulls in `pygame` for joystick polling).
 - Plug in/pair your controller and run `python -m student_template.student_main`.
-- Default mapping: left stick X → yaw, left stick Y → shoulder, right stick Y → elbow, right trigger → gripper (1A/2A).
+- Default mapping: left stick X → yaw, left stick Y → shoulder, right stick Y → elbow, bumpers → gripper (LB closes 1A/2A, RB opens).
 Stick inputs are square-bounded so diagonals still hit full range.
 - Stick extremes map to absolute angles (center = 0 rad; edges ≈ ±360° for arm joints, ≈ ±120° for the gripper, clamped to URDF limits).
 One gripper side is inverted so positive X closes the jaws symmetrically.
 - Current overrides: yaw -120° to +30°, shoulder 0° to +90°, gripper (1A/2A) -20° to +60°.
 Tweak `JOINT_LIMIT_OVERRIDES` near the top of `student_main.py` if you want different ranges/limits (leave elbow untouched to use URDF).
 - Tweak `USE_GAMEPAD_CONTROL`, `JOYSTICK_AXES`, `JOINT_TARGET_RANGE_RAD`, `GRIPPER_TARGET_RANGE_RAD`, and `GAMEPAD_DEADZONE` near the top of `student_main.py` if your axis order differs or you want different ranges/limits.